anerivala/text/README.md

 # text
-There are so many mistakes
+There are so many mistakes???
+Yes